 The US Department of State’s Bureau of Consular Affairs is an agency tasked with protecting the lives and interests of US expats overseas.
 You may be familiar with them if you or someone you know has experienced births, deaths, disasters, arrests, or medical emergencies during your time abroad.
-Their latest report showed several interesting trends in expat-related issues – read below for the details!
+Infrequently, they release data about how many expats are estimated to currently live abroad.
+We’ve extrapolated these numbers with the growing number of citizenship renunciations; find out what the trends say!

 US Expat Statistics

-For fiscal year 2016, the State Department estimates that there are 9 million Americans living abroad, a significant increase from 4 million in 1999.
+For fiscal year 2016, the State Department estimates that there were nine million Americans living abroad, a significant increase from four million in 1999.
 Further, there were 70,666 registered births of US citizens abroad.
 1,218 US citizens were repatriated, and 50,307 emergency passports were issued.
 A more unfortunate statistic is that the State Department provided aid to the families of 10,992 US expats who passed away while overseas during the year.

-The ever-increasing number of expats means that you are in good company.
-The global economy continues to create jobs with unprecedented flexibility – so more people than ever are choosing to reside in different countries.
-Expat opinions are impacting politics in a major way and expat issues have more visibility than ever before.
+The ever-increasing number of (estimated) expats means that you are in good company.
+The global economy continues to create jobs with unprecedented flexibility – so, more people than ever are choosing to reside in different countries.
+Expat opinions are impacting politics in a major way, and expat issues have more visibility than ever before.
 However, expat tax issues are not going away any time soon.

 Have Questions About Your Expat Taxes?